ivanignaciopm/microservices_project/README.md

-## Managing microservices locally with Jenkins and Minikube with Persistent Storage
+## Managing microservices locally with Jenkins and Minikube with Persistent Stora

 ### Prerequisites